RV Solar Panels: What You Need To Know

 Here we go with another 'rule of thumb'.
 A 100-watt solar panel will generate approximately 30 amp-hours per day.

-Using our fake test data from above (33 amp-hours consumed on average per day), we can get an idea of a good starting point for pondering how much RV solar energy capacity you need.
+Using our fake test data from above (33 amp-hours consumed on average per day), we can get an idea of a good starting point for pondering how much solar energy capacity you need.

 While the above chart indicates that 40% charge is still 'in the green', try not to go below 50% state of charge.

-Since a 100-watt RV solar panel will produce somewhere in the neighborhood of 30 amp-hours per day, it won't be enough capacity for our sample RVer.
+Since a 100-watt solar panel will produce somewhere in the neighborhood of 30 amp-hours per day, it won't be enough capacity for our sample RVer.

-So having an excess of solar energy producing capacity on cloudy days is a good thing.
+Therefore, having an excess of solar energy producing capacity on cloudy days is a good thing.

-If you are like the rest of us and live on planet Earth, you need to consider having excess RV solar energy capability.
+If you are like the rest of us and live on planet Earth, you need to consider having excess solar energy capability.

 You can start out with a portable solar system and see how well it fits into your style of camping and power usage.